 - 1 teaspoon vanilla extract

-- Dice 8 more strawberries into very small pieces and sprinkle them with the tablespoon of sugar.
+- Sprinkle the diced strawberries with the tablespoon of sugar.
 Fold into cheesecake mixture.
 Place in a container to freeze overnight (or 7-8 hours)

-- Break frozen mixture a bit with a spoon and let sit for about 10 minutes.
-Take small handfuls and roll into balls (the shape doesn't have to be perfect at all, we can fix these later) Set them aside and place them in the freezer in groups as you go.
+- Remove from the freezer and allow it to sit out for 15-20 minutes to soften.
+Take small handfuls and roll into balls.
+The shape doesn't have to be perfect at all, we can fix them later.
+Set them aside and place them in the freezer in groups as you go.